f0o/terranetes/README.md

       type = "local"                        # Only supported PKI for the PKI }
     network = {
-      cidr     = "192.168.192.0/24"         # Hardcoded for the PoC due to lack of time base     = "50"                       # Hardcoded for the PoC due to lack of time dhcp     = ""                         # Unused for the PoC due to lack of time dns      = ""                         # Unused for the PoC due to lack of time upstream = ""                         # Unused for the PoC due to lack of time }
+      cidr     = "192.168.123.0/24"         # Hardcoded for the PoC due to lack of time base     = "50"                       # Hardcoded for the PoC due to lack of time dhcp     = true                       # Toggle for DHCP settings on network dns      = ["8.8.8.8"]                # List of DNS Servers upstream = "abcd123"                  # Network UUID/Parameter used for providers (UUID of external network for OpenStack) fip      = true                       # Toggle to create Floating IPs (or equivalent) pool     = "FloatingPool"             # Pool to assign Floating IPs from }
   }
 }